michaellee/old-michaelsoolee.com/_posts/2014-10-01-beyond-codepen.md

 Europeans are so tall...

 ![](https://dl.dropboxusercontent.com/u/1228961/michaellee/2014/10%20-%20October/hornebom-03.jpg)
-A selfie with Mrs. Hornebom
+A selfie with Mr. &amp; Mrs. Hornebom

 CodePen's first official meetup is coming up in November in Texas.
 If you're reading this and you live in Texas, I can't recommend enough going out there.
 In-person human interaction is pretty cool and you might learn a thing or two about a CodePen-er.
 Not to mention there's going to be some sweet CodePen swag...I'm jelly.